 - Chronic stress

 - Lack of sleep

 - Lack of regular exercise and physical activity

 Keep in mind that dry skin isn’t always dehydrated skin!
 Dry skin is a type of skin characterized as the skin that limits its capability to capture and store sufficient water.
 On the other hand, dehydrated skin is mostly caused by environmental and lifestyle factors rather than physiological ones.
 So, What causes Dehydration Wrinkles?
 Excessive alcohol drinking, having too much salt in your diet, taking too much caffeine, lack of fresh fruits and veggies in your diet, daily exposure to dusty environments, and too much sun exposure are some other factors that cause dehydration wrinkles.

-Here are some signs of dehydrated skin on face that lets you know for sure you are indeed dealing with skin that’s quenching for water:
+Here are some signs of dehydrated skin on the face that let you know for sure you are indeed dealing with skin that’s quenching for water:

 - Fine lines growing on the temples of your cheeks

-- Deeper lines on the corner of both eyes and on your forehead
+- Deeper lines on the corner of both eyes and your forehead

 - Marionette lines forming on the side of your lips, down to your chin

 - Chronically irritated or inflamed skin